 Most roofing repairs are made to address an immediate problem, such as leakage, poor performance, or damage.
 Repairs are possible for most roofs but there are times when they should not be made.

 If your roof is already at the end of its life span, repairing it may be pointless.
-Roof replacement can be significantly less expensive than repairing if your in this situation.
+Roof replacement can be significantly less expensive than repairing if you’re in this situation.
 If your roof shingles are more than 20 years old, the materials have likely deteriorated to the point where they are no longer providing good insulation or protection against the elements.

 Age is not the only factor in determining whether you should repair or replace your roof.
 If your roof has sustained significant damage from a major storm, you may want to consider a replacement.